spedrickson/ytchat-backend/README.md

 ## About

-Backend API service for YouTube chat history.
+Backend API service for YouTube chat history written in NestJS.
 Requires a configured MongoDB instance to connect to.

 Swagger documents will also be generated automatically when running.

+This was started as a practice project to learn NestJS and JS/TS in general.
+Some things about it may strange or incorrect, feel free to point out any issues.

 ## Limitations
 Currently, this supports one Youtube channel per active process, determined by the `YTCHAT_CHANNELID` environment variable.